shivamujawame/AIW-Infra-Migration/Labfiles/gettingstartedfilenew.md

 - **Recovery Services Vault:** Utilized for migrating the AzureArc VM, likely using Azure Site Recovery for VM replication and failover.

-- **Azure Arc:** It enables you to manage servers, Kubernetes clusters, and applications across data centers, edge, and multicloud environments from Azure.
+- **Azure Arc:** It enables you to manage servers, Kubernetes clusters, and applications across data centres, edge, and multi-cloud environments from Azure.

 - **Azure Database Migration Service (DMS):** A service used to migrate on-premises databases (like SQL Server) to cloud-based Azure SQL databases.

 - **Storage account:** Azure Storage Account offers scalable, secure storage for backups, VM snapshots, and application data.
 It integrates with services like Recovery Services Vault for disaster recovery and long-term data retention in the cloud.

 - **Azure**: Represents the Microsoft Azure cloud platform, where the on-premises resources have been migrated and are now managed.

 ## Getting Started with Lab